 Winning in retail used to be about offering the right product at the right price.
-But now it’s more complex – with features like whether you offer click-and-collect or free and fast shipping now influencing the decision-making process.
+But now it’s more complex – with features like whether you offer easy returns and free and fast shipping .
 This article explores the new demands facing retailers; how you can respond; and if your own site measures up.

 For many retailers, their website has become the flagship store that’s open 24 hours a day, 7 days a week.
 Which means delivering an exceptional customer experience has become an even bigger priority in the battle for shoppers’ hearts and minds.

 But according to a recent benchmarking study, consumers are now more demanding than ever.
 More alarmingly, the study also showed that retailers are missing significant opportunities to engage and convert.